Paolo Iashvili: The Great Purge

 At the height of the 1930s Great Purges, he made desperate attempts to extricate himself by confessing his "errors in judgment" and reiterating his devotion to Stalin and Beria.
 He witnessed and even had to participate in public trials that ousted many of his associates from the Writers' Union, effectively condemning them to death.
 Under Beria’s pressure, he labeled the French writer and his former friend André Gide as "treacherous, black-faced Trotskyite cur".
 The betrayal of his ideals completely demoralized the poet.
 Presented by Beria with the alternative of denouncing his lifelong friend and fellow Symbolist poet Titsian Tabidze, or being arrested and tortured by the NKVD, Iashvili went to the Writers' Union office and shot himself dead on 22 July 1937.
 The Union’s session went on to pass a resolution stating that Iashvili posed as a litterateur while engaging in treason and espionage, and maintaining that his suicide during the course of their meeting was "a provocative act that arouses loathing and indignation in every decent gathering of Soviet writers."
+Only one fellow writer, Kolau Nadiradze, dared to attend Paolo Iashvili's funeral.

+Burial and Commemoration

+Paolo Iashvili is buried in the Didube Pantheon and his legacy was remembered in a dedicated exhibition at the Museum of Repressed Writers at the Writer's House of Georgia.